The article below is taken from SaaS Mag Issue 4. To order your free copy, click here.

 The messy middle is where the company operates, right between the back end and the front end.
 The front end is the customer and the back end is your financial systems, but the meeting between is when the value creation happens.
 Whatever the company does is in between the customer and the money.
 But there is no platform for this, and for digital-native companies especially, where most of the work output is actually digital — not manufacturing a bottle of soda or soap.

 In a digital workplace, the computer is where all your work gets produced, shared, discussed, and created.
 Value gets created.
 There is really no system in place to deal with it.
-That’s really what we believe, and this typically happens via email, charts, spreadsheets, and docs.
+All the work typically happens via email, charts, spreadsheets, and docs.
 But there is no platform to do that.
 We call this the operational system of record, and this is where the operation happens.
 Basically, our vision is to be just like ERP and CRM.

 So what does it take to become a fully digital workplace?
 What do organizations have to do in order to become completely unified in their work processes?

 To completely become a digital workplace, first, we need to have some clarity on the work spectrum.
-What happens at work is the work spectrum.
+There are essentially three parts in the work spectrum.
 There are three parts, essentially.
 One, there are office applications like the Google Suite or Office 365, and then there are enterprise applications, which is your ERP, CRM, and SCM (or supply chain management systems).
 Then there is the digital workplace, which is social, adaptive, business process management, and chat.
 This is comprised of process management, case management, project management, and collaboration.
 All of these need to be brought together.
 That’s really what it takes to become a digital workplace.

 “Almost always, founders end up trying to raise money without having a clue about how their product is going to get adopted or how they’re going to get product-market fit.
 That’s really the biggest problem that I see today.”